sandeep20162017/GPUAccelaration/README.md

 To evaluate the performance enhancements achieved through Mojo in market risk assessment, we conducted a series of experiments focusing on optimizing matrix multiplication—a fundamental operation in financial computing.
 The results presented below highlight the impact of Mojo on performance and scalability:

 ### 4.1.
 Matrix Multiplication Performance Comparison
+TODO : Format table and add more data and diagram

 | Matrix Size (NxN)  | Standard CPU (Time, s) | Mojo-Optimized CPU (Time, s) | Mojo GPU (Time, s) | Percentage Improvement (CPU to GPU) |
 |--------------------|-------------------------|------------------------------|-------------------|------------------------------------|
 | 128x